braincellss/more-info-about-me-/README.md

 I'm a multifandom

 people can call me Jasper or Rory, I don'ttt mind

-I'm comfortable with jokes

- ( things that I like forsaken, die of death, and more)
+ ( My interest forsaken, die of death, and more)

- (DNI LIST: 'darkship'/proship)
+ (DNI LIST: 'darkship'/'proship')

 pls do not copy my skins, I hid freely